Best Outdoor Toys for 5 Year Old Boys by Play Style

 ibwaae Wooden Bug Catcher Kit

 This 10-piece kit includes a bug house with a magnifying glass, a retractable butterfly net, tweezers, a compass, and a few other small tools, all made from wood rather than the thin plastic typical of most kids’ explorer kits.
-The “catch and release” design encourages kids to observe an insect closely and then let it go, which tends to build curiosity about bugs rather than fear of them.
+The catch-and-release design encourages a child to observe an insect closely and then let it go, which tends to build curiosity rather than fear.

-It also comes with an organizer ring that keeps everything together, so fewer pieces get lost on the way back from a backyard expedition.
+An organizer ring keeps everything together, so fewer pieces get lost on the way back from a backyard expedition.

 Worth knowing: a couple of the smaller plastic components, like the hinge on the clamp tool, are more delicate than the wooden pieces.
 They’re an easy fix with a small screw if they come loose, but worth knowing going in.